 DPT Application Procedures

-Applications for the Doctor of Physical Therapy (DPT) program are now open.
-Please visit the PTCAS application portal to review upcoming information regarding 2017 admissions.
+Applications for the Doctor of Physical Therapy (DPT) program are now closed for the 2017-2018 applications cycle.
+Please visit the PTCAS application portal in July 2018 to review upcoming information regarding 2018 admissions.

-** Please note that this year's deadline for PTCAS applications is November 15, 2017.
+**Please note that next year's deadline for PTCAS applications will be November 15, 2018.

 Preparing to Complete the Application